l30nard0/mif/doc/readme.txt

 In designed prototype only Router Advertisement messages (RA) are used.
 Modified radvd delivers all PVD information it has with each RA.
-Other possibilities are discussed in separate document.
+Other possibilities are discussed in separate document (draft).

 6.1.1.2.
 DHCP

 DHCP can be used to deliver PvD informations, but it isn't implemented since IPR claim was set for particular draft.
-Given IPR claim is too wide, any implementation that carry PvD information will violate it.
+Since that IPR claim is very broad, any implementation that carry PvD information will violate it.
-If any DHCP implementation should be possible that claim must be removed.
+For DHCP implementation to be possible that IPR claim must be refuted.

 6.1.2.
 PvD properties

-Since question "What are PvD properties?" is unresolved, only demo properties are shown in this prototype, we focused on delivery mechanism.
+Since question "What are PvD properties?" is unresolved, only demo properties are shown in this prototype.
+The focus was on delivery mechanism and PvD selection based on some filters.
 To us, most obvious choice was to use some other mechanism, not one used to deliver PvD network informations.
 Same mechanisms are used by web browsers to detect proxy servers and similar settings.
-Embedding such properties within RAs (or in future DHCP) messages might be problematic since those messages might grow to big.
+Embedding such properties within RAs (or in future DHCP) messages might be problematic since those messages might become too long.

 In MIF prototype routers that delivered network parameters for PvDs are also chosen to deliver PvD properties.
 They are first choice since client have their